milkyware/milkyware.github.io/_drafts/recreating-wcf-service-in-dotnet-core-from-wsdl.md

 ## Creating the WCF Endpoint

 The Core WCF project provides a **[comprehensive walkthrough](https://github.com/CoreWCF/CoreWCF/blob/main/Documentation/Walkthrough.md)** of creating a new WCF service and endpoint from scratch.
-There are also posts on migrating **[C# WCF definitions to CoreWCF](https://devblogs.microsoft.com/dotnet/upgrading-a-wcf-service-to-dotnet-6/)**.
+There are also posts on migrating C# WCF definitions to CoreWCF such as **[this post](https://devblogs.microsoft.com/dotnet/upgrading-a-wcf-service-to-dotnet-6/)**.

 However, some integration solutions don't have C# contract definitions that can be migrated, such as BizTalk WCF receive locations.
-This post will focus on the scenario of taking an **existing WSDL** to generate an equivalent WCF endpoint in Core WCF.
+This post will focus on the scenario of using an **existing WSDL** to generate an equivalent WCF endpoint in Core WCF.

 ### Generating the Service Contract from a WSDL

 To generate **WCF proxy clients**, Microsoft provide **[dotnet-svcutil](https://learn.microsoft.com/en-us/dotnet/core/additional-tools/dotnet-svcutil-guide?tabs=dotnetsvcutil2x)** which can generate the relevant C# objects from a WSDL file or endpoint.
-To install this tool run the below command:
+To install this tool, run the command below:

 ``` powershell
 dotnet tool install dotnet-svcutil --global --version "2.2.0-preview1.23462.5"